 4) Recognize Your Social Media Promoter

-A recent article by DMR noted that 74% of all Canadians use Facebook daily.
+A recent article by Fact Tank noted that 57% of all American adults use Facebook.
+Sixty-four percent use the site on a daily basis, up from 51% in 2010.
 All social media users are acutely aware of the brand messages shared by brands as well as friends and family, and whether we “like” them or not, our exposure to brands occurs each time we engage with social media via the vocal brand evangelists we each have within our individual social circles.

 Savvy brands are leveraging those brand evangelists to spread brand messaging and engagement using gift cards.
 Rewarding customers that promote your brand is one way to “spread the love,” creating positive sentiment towards your brand that these evangelists are almost guaranteed to share with their circles.